 As most moving companies in Montreal charge hourly, reducing the move’s duration should be your first concern.
 The more stuff you have, the longer iyour moving lasts.
 Chances are you have a lot of pieces of furniture, clothes, shoes and …(stuff) that you won’t need anymore.
 If they are still in a usable shape, consider selling them for a low price or donating them as charity.

 If you decide to trash some of your belongings, please do it in an eco responsible way.

 2. Pack ‘em yourself:

-While most companies offer packing services, you save big if you buy the boxes and filling materials at a specialized moving store.
+While most moving companies offer packing services, you save big if you buy the boxes and filling materials at a specialized moving store and do them yourself.
 Think about it, an experienced mover can make 5 to 9 boxes per hour.
 If the company is charging you $180/h + $5 for the box itself, you are paying between $20 and $32 for each box.